Inge Lennart Ivarsson (* 1940-12-09)

 After Ivar Gustafsson had handed the business to his two sons, Lennart Ivarsson worked as Managing Director of AB Storebro Royal Cruiser.
 During his work for Storebro he also founded the Storebro Royal Cruiser Club (SRCC).

-After the sale of the company (see "Yard"), he finally left the company 2000-02-29 and worked with the Storebro Trading AB, which acts as a broker for used Storebro boats.
+After the sale of the company (see "Yard"), he finally left the company 2000-02-29 and worked with the Storebro Trading AB, which acted as a broker for used Storebro boats.
+In 2021, Lennart Ivarsson ceased to be a broker.
+Nevertheless, he is still an inexhaustible source of information about Storebro Royal Cruisers and products from the Storebro/Örnmaskiner shipyard.